-There are people who will tell you that a photography subject is the primary object (or person) in the photo.
-I won't disagree with that definition, but I think it's incomplete.
+Some people will tell you that a photography subject is a primary object (or person) in the photo.
+I won’t disagree with that definition, but I think it’s incomplete.
 Your subject may be an object, or it may be a concept.

 Let’s say that you want interesting colors to be your subject.
 If that’s the case, it doesn’t really matter what object is in your photo.
 What matters is that the color you want is in the photo, and it’s prominently displayed in the frame.

 You may visit a destination that has its own color palette, and those colors become your subject.
 Maybe you want to look for geographic shapes.
 Shadows may be a subject, or something like interesting texture from building decay.

 In most cases, your subject is a primary object or person.
 However, don’t limit yourself to those confines.
 If it’s interesting to you or your audience, then you’re on the path to choose the right subject for your photo.

 Here are some ideas to help you think beyond the expected limitations of subject matter.